-- (1) An interactive system for numerical computation. - (2) A programmable system for numerical computation. - (3) A front-end for state-of-the-art libraries, currently LAPACK and optimized BLAS. - (4) NOT a CAS (computer algebra system).
-Matlab has an add-on Symbolic package, but the base system is not made to do symbolic mathematics or exact arithmetic like Maple or a TI-89.
-All calculations are in IEEE double floating point numbers.
+- 1. An interactive system for numerical computation. - 2.
+A programmable system for numerical computation. - 3.
+A front-end for state-of-the-art libraries, currently LAPACK and optimized BLAS.

 History:

 - Late 70s: Cleve Moler writes Matlab under an NSF grant as a front-end for the current state-of-the-art numerical linear algebra packages LINPACK and BLAS. - Early 80s: Moler founds the MathWorks and introduces a commercial version of Matlab running on a PC and written in Fortran. - Early 90s: Matlab is rewritten in C and "handle graphics" is added into Matlab. - Late 90s: Matlab evolves into an OOP supporting LAPACK and optimized BLAS.